mashedram/Church_of_Dog/Spieces/Nginx.md

 First sighted in 8 ACY as [[Lucy]].

 # DND
-- Strength: 2x on any debuffs applied to strength checks.
+- Strength checks are doubled in DC.
 - Not affected by perception debuffs in dark environments.
-- Perception check: +100%
+- Perception: +100%
 - Stealth in dark environments: +100%
 - Stealth in light environments: -100%
 - Acrobatics and Sleight of Hand: +100%